Testimonial: Was hab' ich? and OpenProject

 • Paquetes de trabajo

-• Backlogs (currently used in the application); Trabajos pendientes
+• Trabajos pendientes

-• Seguimiento de Tiempo
+• Seguimiento de tiempo

 Task management with work packages in particular impress with a wide range of configuration options and a very modern look and feel.
 Time tracking also works perfectly for ‘Was hab’ ich?’.
 On the one hand, this is helpful for internal employees to get an overview of the workload for individual projects and tasks.
 On the other hand, it is also useful for billing customers.
 The team distinguishes between the activities ‘work’ and ‘QA’, i.e. quality assurance.
 The latter is an important factor in the work of “Was hab’ ich?”, for example when medical articles are created by one doctor and reviewed by another.